• Skip to primary navigation

 Soaking eggplant in salt water (cold) for 15 to 30 minutes not only help to release bitterness but also give more crispy texture after frying.
 It's a grease free technique to fry eggplant with improved taste.

-Best hack to make crispy eggplants.
+Best hack/secret to make crispy eggplants.

 1. soaking in cold water with salt.